 Getting to Vietnam

 The main international airports are Noi Bai International Airport (Hanoi) and Tan Son Nhat International Airport (Saigon).
-I use Kayak to compare, browse and book flights.
+I use Skyscanner to compare, browse and book flights.

 Some backpackers arriving from Laos take the bus from Luang Prabang to Hanoi but beware, this is a long and uncomfortable ride!